jaz303/taylor/README.md

     drwxr-xr-x  7 jason  staff  238 22 Jun 11:35 JFTestAdditive
     drwxr-xr-x  7 jason  staff  238 22 Jun 11:35 JFTestMultiplicative

 Cool, so it's added a top-level `modules` directory and put the module code in there.
-If you take a peek in the current directory you'll also notice that `Makefile.taylor` has vanished - this is because a fresh build rules are required now that new modules have been installed; `taylor` will automatically regenerate these the next time `taylor build` is invoked.
-But first let's modify our app code to make use of the modules we've just installed.
+If you take a peek in the current directory you'll also notice that `Makefile.taylor` has vanished - this is because a fresh build rules are required now that new modules have been installed; `taylor` will automatically regenerate this the next time `taylor build` is invoked.

-We're going to put this in a new file to show `taylor` deals with multiple source files.
+Let's modify our app code to make use of the modules we've just installed.
+We'll place this code in a new file to demonstrate `taylor`'s ability to deal with multiple source files.
 Open `src/math.swift` in your favourite editor:

     $ vim src/math.swift